dwightjack/yuzu/packages/yuzu-application/api/sandbox.md

 ```

 Registers a new component into the sandbox.
 The registered components
-will be traversed on `.start()` initializing every matching component.
+will be traversed on `.mount()` initializing every matching component.

 ### Parameters